 The University of Kent at Canterbury was founded in the early 1960's and received its Royal Charter in 1965.
 The university's 300-acre campus is on the outskirts of Canterbury.
 A distinctive feature of the university is its collegiate system.
 There are four Colleges - Darwin, Eliot, Keynes and Rutherford - each with its own living, social, teaching and study facilities.
 Within this framework there are no "departments" as such, subjects are grouped into the Faculties of Humanities, Social Sciences, Natural Sciences and Information Technology.
 An ancient city full of links to the past, Canterbury offers the county cricket ground, bookshops and pubs, restaurants and theatres.
 The Channel Tunnel "Chunnel" is less than an hour away and London lies 55 miles to the northwest.

-Accommodation and Meals
+Accomodation and Meals

 The academic year runs from the beginning of October to the end of June.
 It consists of two 12-week terms (Michaelmas and Lent) and a 6-week Trinity term.
 The majority of courses extend over two terms and exams are given during the Trinity term.

-Fields of Study
+Fields of Study and Language of Instruction

 Full Year students are required to complete 120 Kent credits.
 Spring students are required to complete 60 Kent credits.
 Spring students should choose their courses from the Part II listing under the subject.
 Students who successfully complete 120 Kent credits will receive 30-32 Georgetown credits and 10 course equivalents.
 Students who successfully complete 60 Kent credits will receive 15-16 Georgetown credits and 5 course equivalents.

-American Letter Grade Mark Class
+American Letter British Grade